cala21/CSCI-3308/README.md

 Thanks to the implementation of a LCD touch screen (Adafruit 2.8") the admin will be able to control the remaining storage, the registered users and the CPU status.
 This is achieved through a custom GUI compiled in g++.
+The RPi hosts (http://Buff-box.com).
+This Website will allow to access the BuFfBox system and store the personal data in the RPi NAS storage.
+The system can be access as a normal NAS storage as well, this is done to give more variety in accessibility.